xeniaqian94/dataset/README.md

 ### TODO

-1. Use OpenNMT preprocess.py to transofrm tokenized data into OpenNMT compatible form.
-Pay attention to parameter setting, e.g. we set -src_seq_length, -tgt_seq_length, etc. as large as possible so that no data is being pruned.
+1. Use OpenNMT preprocess.py to transofrm data from dataset/data/task1/tok/ into OpenNMT compatible form.
+Pay attention to parameter setting, e.g. we set -src_seq_length, -tgt_seq_length, etc. as large as possible, e.g. 1000 so that no data is being pruned only because it's too long.

 2. Integrate the policy gradient method into NMT from the state-of-the-art NMT codebase, OpenNMT.